 Don’t hate the player, hate the game.
 Depending on your industry, using automated growth tools has undeniable advantages over not using them.
 If you decide to use one of them, we have a few important advices:

 – If you sign up for Instagram automation software, take care of your configuration.
-Only use Like-automation, don’t follow/unfollow, don’t comment and don’t direct message.
+If you use the follow/unfollow strategy, comment or direct message options, be very careful with your settings as they can easily mess up your account.

 – Target the right hashtags, locations and people.
 Don’t let your account like every random post.